Turing Completeness and Sid Meier's Civilization

 Trees are pretty cool (e.g., the sorting algorithm is also based on a tree).
 In here we can see that the number of possible movements (a.k.a. the "branching factor" of our tree) in \(n\times n\) chess is quite large.
 Too large to use conventional, tree-based search algorithms, like A*!

-So what is the branching factor in non-generalized Civ?
+So what is the branching factor in non-generalised Civ?
 That's still an open question (see the next section).
-But for generalized chess, it's exponential.
-So to properly solve generalized chess, you will need exponential time on \(n\), something like \(2^{kn^p}\), where \(p\) is another constant.
+But for generalised chess, it's exponential.
+So to properly solve generalised chess, you will need exponential time on \(n\), something like \(2^{kn^p}\), where \(p\) is another constant.
 We call that class of problems EXPTIME.
-Generalized chess, some forms of Go, and other games are in EXPTIME.
-The difference between EXPTIME and, say, generalized Zelda games (which is in PSPACE, the class that is solvable by using \(kn^p\) tape cells) is a bit fuzzy for reasons we won't go into detail here, but your choice of algorithms to play the game are still dependent on its complexity.
+Generalised chess, some forms of Go, and other games are in EXPTIME.
+The difference between EXPTIME and, say, generalised Zelda games (which is in PSPACE, the class that is solvable by using \(kn^p\) tape cells) is a bit fuzzy for reasons we won't go into detail here, but your choice of algorithms to play the game are still dependent on its complexity.

 Note: It is widely believed, but has not been proven, that PSPACE \(\neq\) EXPTIME.